 However, there is an exception to the above recommendation.
 If you are going to have your diamond set in a setting other than solitaire (side-stone setting, pavé setting, halo setting, etc.), the minimum should be H colour.

-6. Set Minimum Clarity
+Step 6: Set Minimum Clarity

-You can also find an eye-clean diamond in SI2 range, but you will need to sort through more diamonds until you find the one.
+You can also find an eye-clean diamond in SI2 range, but you will need to sort through more diamonds until you find the right one.

-7. Examine Additional Characteristics of Diamonds
+Step 7: Examine Additional Characteristics

 Now it’s time to examine additional features you should be paying attention to.